muhammedAshir11/freekick/README.md

-# freekick
+# freekick tournament mangement
-php by arif  and ashir
+complete football tounament management system develeped in php by arif  and ashir